-We hope volunteers will alert their staff contact in advance should they need to be absent from or late to their placement for any reason (including all forms of leave).
+We hope volunteers will alert their staff contact in advance should they need to be absent from or late to their placement for any reason.
 The Association recognises that there may be times when this is not possible, and in these instances it would be helpful for them to contact their staff contact at the earliest opportunity.

 4.2.
 Personal appearance

 Whilst at public facing British Science Association events, dress should be appropriate.
 The Association wishes to convey an impression of efficiency and organisation.
 Therefore, without wishing to impose unreasonable obligations, volunteers are nonetheless requested to look smart in appearance.
 Some roles will include provision of a branded t-shirt or name badge.

 4.3.
 Personal use of the British Science Association’s resources